jstac/personal_website/index.md

 related fields.

 I have a book buying habit, especially when it comes to maths books.
-In my spare time I enjoy table tennis, fishing, camping, cooking, riding around on my [F800R](https://en.wikipedia.org/wiki/BMW_F800R), listening to music, hanging out with my family and drinking beer with my buddies.
+In my spare time I enjoy table tennis, fishing,  cooking, riding around on my [F800R](https://en.wikipedia.org/wiki/BMW_F800R), listening to music, hanging out with my family and drinking beer with my buddies.
 Like my Dad, I am interested in world history and anything to do with